Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/README.md

 ### Ignoring certain bot-reply activities

-Program captures the Bot-reply activities received for each turn and performs validations on certain parameters to ensure if the turn is passed or failed.
+Tool waits for certain amount of time or until it hits timeout and captures all the Bot-reply activities received for each turn.
+This time is equal to the length of the ExpectedResponses array that is set in the test configuration file.
+Tool perfoms validations on these captured Bot-reply activities to check if the turn is passed or failed.

-In order to ignore any one of the Bot-reply activities received for each turn by the tool, "Ignore Activities" field is to be set in the Application Configuration file.
+In order to ignore any one of the Bot-reply activities received for each turn by the tool, "IgnoreActivities" field is to be set in the Application Configuration file.
-"Ignore Activities" is an Array that holds the list of activities that are ignored by the tool.
+"IgnoreActivities" is an Array that holds the list of activities that are ignored by the tool.
+The amount of time for which tool waits to capture the Bot-reply activities does not include the Bot-reply activities that were marked ignore.

-Example : [{"type": "typing","name": "trace"}, {"name": "setDynamicGrammar"}]
+Example : [{"type": "typing","name": "trace"}, {"name": "QnAMaker"}]

-In the above example tool ignores all activities which are of type : "typing"and name : "trace" and all activities which have "name" : "setDynamicGrammar"
+In the above example tool ignores all activities which are of type : "typing"and name : "trace" and all activities which have "name" : "QnAMaker".

 ### Testing bot response TTS Audio duration

-A Bot-reply activity with speak field enabled, will have a TTS audio.
+A Bot-reply activity with speak field populated, will have a TTS audio.
 Tool stores this TTS audio in a WAV file.
 The duration of TTS audio is calculated and is verified if it falls within the range of ExpectedTTSAudioResponseDuration +/- AudioDurationMargin. if the test is passed TTSAudioResponseDurationMatch is set to true otherwise false.